Marly-le-Roi

-Marly-le-Roi (/fr/) is a commune in the Yvelines department in the administrative region of Île-de-France, France.
-It is located in the western suburbs of Paris, 18.4 km from the centre of Paris.
+Marly-le-Roi (/fr/; 'Marly-the-King') is a commune in the Yvelines department in the Île-de-France region, France.
+It is located in the western outer suburbs of Paris, 18.4 km from the centre of Paris.

 Marly-le-Roi was the location of the Château de Marly, the leisure residence of the Sun King Louis XIV which was destroyed after the French Revolution.
 The Marly-le-Roi National Estate and Park now occupies much of the grounds of the former château, including restored waterways and lawns.
+The smaller Château du Verduron is nearby.

 Demographics

-The inhabitants are called Marlychois or less commonly Marlésiens.
+The inhabitants are called Marlychois or less commonly Marlésiens in French.

 Transport

 Marly-le-Roi is served by Marly-le-Roi station on the Transilien Paris-Saint-Lazare suburban rail line.

 International relations

 Marly-le-Roi is twinned with: